r-k-g/rowan.gaertner.ca/site/secondary/portfolio.md

 [PixelPAD](https://pixelpad.io/app/lfgzohcupbm/?edit=1)

 ![Nautical Twilight](/assets/images/nautical_thumb.png)
-This was an entry to the 2021 PixelPAD March Break Game Jam, and my first exposure to PixelPAD.
-Developed in a team with one other developer, Nautical Twilight is a short complete game about an octopus.
+This was the winner of the 2021 PixelPAD March Break Game Jam, and my first exposure to PixelPAD.
+Developed in a team with one other developer, Nautical Twilight is a short game about an octopus.
 {% endrender_card %}